Glamping in the South Downs National Park at Feather Down Manor Farm

 Gilbert White Museum

-The Gilbert White Museum in Selborne is dedicated to 18th-century naturalist Gilbert White, author of "The Natural History and Antiquities of Selborne.
-Housed in his former home, the museum offers insight into his life and work.
-A visit to this museum offers a fascinating insight into the life of a pioneer in natural history and will enrich anyone interested in the relationship between man and nature.
-Explore the authentically decorated rooms and discover original manuscripts and personal effects.
-The beautiful gardens, laid out according to White's own designs, invite a leisurely stroll.
-Regular educational activities and exhibitions appeal to both young and old.
+The Gilbert White Museum in Selborne is dedicated to the 18th-century naturalist Gilbert White, author of The Natural History and Antiquities of Selborne.
+The museum is housed in his former residence and provides insight into his life and work.
+A visit to this museum offers a fascinating look into the life of a pioneer in natural history and is enriching for anyone interested in the relationship between humans and nature.
+Explore the authentically decorated rooms and discover original manuscripts and personal belongings.
+The beautiful gardens, laid out according to White’s own designs, invite you for a relaxing stroll.
+Educational activities and exhibitions are regularly organized that appeal to both young and old.

 Jane Austen’s House